 Beer Bulletins are penned by Nick Griffin, Five Boroughs Brewing Co.’s Head of Brewing and Quality Management.

 Gridlock is a debut Hazy IPA offering a tropical traffic jam of flavor, the byproduct of heavy whirlpool additions of Amarillo and Citra.
-Flaked oats headline a multifaceted malt bill engineered to produce a smooth, full-bodied brew — bumper-to-bumper deliciousness.
+A multifaceted malt bill produces a smooth, full-bodied brew — bumper-to-bumper deliciousness.

 Hops: Amarillo, Citra